xarthurx/IG-Mesh/README.md

 Please submit an issue and tell me what your mesh processing task requires and what type of functions are missing.

 I will add the corresponding functions to the library after evaluation, ASAP.

+## Future Planning
+Below is an incomplete list of functions that `IG-Mesh` plans to provide.
+The list is constantly adjusted based on feedback:

+- edge-related functions and half-Edge data structure
+- geodesic related functions (shortest paths, heat-geodesic, etc.)
+- FEM-related functions (need evaluation on speed and computational efficiency)
+- tet-based volume processing functionality

 ## Licence